 Preparing your work for a show at CST?
-We can screen standard DVD and BluRay discs (Region 1, NTSC or PAL).
+The Clinton Street Theater can accommodate standard DVD and Blu-Ray discs (Region 1, NTSC or PAL).

-We're also happy to screen your digital video file.
+We prefer to screen your digital video file, if a disc is not available.
 With so many codecs and compressors out there, it can be tricky to select the best output for your work.
 We recommend:

 - HD1080 resolution (1920 x 1080 pixels) at any standard frame rate